Dubai diversifies with push into diamonds

 DUBAI The United Arab Emirates, the world's fourth-largest oil exporter and home to gold trading hub Dubai, is rapidly becoming a force in trade of another highly valuable commodity: diamonds.

-Dubai, the UAE's center for gem trade, handled $35 billion worth of rough and polished diamonds in 2010, a leap from an annual figure of just $3 million a decade ago, according to Malcolm Wall Morris, chief executive of the Dubai Multi Commodities Center (DMCC).
+Dubai, the UAE's centre for gem trade, handled $35 billion worth of rough and polished diamonds in 2010, a leap from an annual figure of just $3 million a decade ago, according to Malcolm Wall Morris, chief executive of the Dubai Multi Commodities Centre (DMCC).

 "Part of the UAE's policy is to diversify its income and gradually move away from one or a few sources of income," UAE Economy Minister Sultan bin Saeed al-Mansouri told Reuters on the sidelines of a diamond exhibition in Dubai.
 "So there must be manufacturing and other sources of income we can depend on and that are also sustainable."

-The UAE has competed with traditional diamond centers by keeping customs duties for diamond jewelry as low as 1 percent, a tiny fee compared to major diamond producer Russia's 23 percent duty and 18 percent value added tax, according to Maximilian Artsinovich, founder of London-based retailer Maximilian Jewelry.
+The UAE has competed with traditional diamond centres by keeping customs duties for diamond jewellery as low as 1 percent, a tiny fee compared to major diamond producer Russia's 23 percent duty and 18 percent value added tax, according to Maximilian Artsinovich, founder of London-based retailer Maximilian Jewellery.

 The UAE also tightly regulates the quality of diamonds coming in and out of the country to increase investor confidence, says the DMCC.

-Another problem is the UAE's inability to attract Israeli jewelers, who play a prominent role in the industry; for political reasons, Israeli nationals are generally not allowed into the country.
+Another problem is the UAE's inability to attract Israeli jewellers, who play a prominent role in the industry; for political reasons, Israeli nationals are generally not allowed into the country.

 "A lot of Israelis cannot come here, and that's a major problem because they are (one of) the industry's main pillars.
 In Antwerp that is not a problem," said Surti.